sjavalentin/Cybersecurity2021/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because services running can be limited, system installation and update can be streamlined, and process become more replicable.
+No configuration was performed manually, which is advantageous because **services running can be limited, system installation and update can be streamlined, and process become more replicable.**

 The playbook implements the following tasks:
+- Installs docker.io
+- Install pip3
+- Install Docker python pip module
+- Use sysctl module to increase memory
+- Configure container to start with the following port mappings
+	- 5601:5601
+	- 9200:9200
+	- 5044:5044

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.